Inspired by his own family holiday to Kerala, our CEO Sam Clark wrote this helpful guide to planning your family’s Keralan adventure.

 In sharp contrast we all loved the alternative option my colleague at Experience Travel Group developed.
 This involved staying beside the lake in a gorgeous little hotel but making two separate visits in by smaller boats.
 The first is a backwaters village experience, in which we were taken by our knowledgeable boatman to visit his village, enjoy curried prawns and generally get a feel for the peaceful agricultural life on the backwaters.
 The second boat trip we did was exploring Alleppey itself onboard a lovely little British-era river boat, the sort used until very recently as a ubiquitous form of public transport.
 The panelled wooden interiors and courteous staff all seemed redolent of a bygone era.

 Kerala, for me, is NOT about beaches.
 South India, along with Goa, has been allocated that role, due to a lack of obvious alternatives.
-However, for a country with a very long coastline (fun fact: apparently not as long as the UK’s coastline as it is much straighter and there are far less islands!), India has only a few really world-class beaches.
+However, for a country with a very long coastline (fun fact: apparently not as long as the UK’s coastline as it is much straighter and there are far fewer islands!), India has only a few really world-class beaches.
 Though there are some excellent hotels and very pleasant sea swimming (and gorgeous sunsets) in Southern Kerala, I wouldn’t bring my own family here purely for a beach stay.
 That said, a few days at the back end of your stay works well, particularly Marari Beach as it is so close by to Alleppey and the backwaters.
 A fun, chill-out beach alternative is staying at one of the properties on Lake Vembanad such as Ameya, Purity and KLR.

 When to travel?

-Finally, worth saying that whilst the Keralan ‘season’ traditionally runs from November through to April, many people think of South India as a winter sun destination.
+Finally, worth saying that whilst the Keralan ‘season’ traditionally runs from November to April, many people think of South India as a winter sun destination.
 This seems to preclude the idea of visiting during the Easter school holidays.
 However, to my mind, if visiting as a family, the Easter holidays are ideal.
 The weather is hot, but then it is generally hot all year round and we found it a very enjoyable change after the long UK winter.
 It was also considerably cooler in the higher areas which provided a pleasant contrast, along with the much-needed sunny days.
 There were few tourists, even on busy Lake Vembanad and generally we felt we were able to explore at our own pace in our own time.
 We spent plenty of quality time together, but met many interesting locals and had a lot of fun too.
 Considering it was the Easter holidays, this felt like quite a discovery.
 To see more on weather in India, please click here.

 What’s the verdict?